nananguyen15/FA25_FER202_GROUP_5/README.md

 ## Assignment

-Each assignment will live in a separate repository named `assignment/<assignment-name>`.
+Each assignment will live in a separate branch named `assignment/<assignment-name>`.
 The list of the all assignment can be found at [assignment/base](https://github.com/nananguyen15/FA25_FER202_GROUP_5/tree/assignment/base)

 ## This Branch